PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 ModelIR no-op.
 A final branch-specific audit found that the channelwise- constant matcher still indexes short source/adapter shapes before its rank guard; both rank-four checks now precede channel evidence, so the two former strict xfails are green complete no-ops.
-Extract only the corrected repair owner and leave the three-round convergence runner in the lowerer.
+The corrected 132-line owner is now mechanically extracted to `passes/stale_binary_adapter_repair.py` with an AST-identical body, a lowerer compatibility wrapper, both standalone calls, and the central three-round convergence runner preserved.
+Resume by characterizing the next raw source-order owner, `_optimize_nhwc_prefix_qlinear_silu_chains` (419 lines), before changing it.
 No broad conversion sweep is implied by this checkpoint.